4ndrelim/data-structures-and-algorithms/README.md

 The work here is continually being developed by CS2040s Teaching Assistants(TAs) and ex-2040s students, under the guidance of Prof Seth.
-It is still in its infant stage, mostly covering lecture content and discussion notes.
+It mostly covers lecture content and discussion notes.
 Future plans include deeper discussion into the tougher parts of tutorials and even practice problems / puzzles related to DSA.